cvonfeldt/Microsoft-Cloud-CyberDefenders-CTF-Challenges/Code Blue - APT29/README.md

 <br>

 ### 4.3) Using the first compromised service account, the attacker enumerated Azure Automation resources.
 What are the names of the Automation Accounts discovered?

+Searching for activity from the compromised user we see both:

 ![4.3](screenshots/4.3.0.png)